chee-zaram/chee-zaram/README.md

 ## [Chee-zaram](https://cheezaram.tech) here,

-With a passion for building back-ends and CLI tools, and an enthusiasm for open-source, I find myself on a powerful journey fueled by purpose.
+I have a passion for building web application back-ends and creating cloud-enabling tools.
+Additionally, I'm enthusiastic about distributed systems, cloud computing, and open-source projects.
+It's this passion and enthusiasm that drive me on a purposeful journey.

 <!-- ### Favorite Tools -->
 <!---->